Examination of voluntary motor skills of the fingers. G

 Conclusion.

-Here are the characteristics of the examination of motor skills in various clinical forms of stuttering.
+Let us present the characteristics of a motor examination for different clinical forms of stuttering.

 Subject S. (age 6 years 2 months).